astrohart/xyLOGIX.Queues.Messages/README.md

 ```
 **Listing 1.** The `OnClickAddButton` and `OnClickResetButton` event handlers.

+It should be noted that adding `Click` event handlers has to be done somewhere, in order to get things moving.

 (Sound of vinyl record scratching) But wait!
 These event handlers don't do anything but throw `NotImplementedException`!
 How is that of any use to us?

 You're right.
 They aren't.
 First, we need to define GUIDs that will uniquely identify, to the Presenter, the messages that these buttons send, using the `xyLOGIX.Queues.Messages` library's ability to tag messages with GUIDs.

+This is a similar approach to MFC, where, e.g., you have a `WM_COMMAND` defined constant that tells you you're handling the `WM_COMMAND` message from the operating system.
+We use GUIDs in our approach since they are guaranteed to be unique..

 Now, you can use GUIDs that are defined only once and given a constant value, but I prefer to have the software create brand-new GUIDs every single time the application is launched.
-Since I personally hate having "magic literals" thoughout my code, in favor of named constants, I'm going to design a class called `CalcViewMessages`.
+Since I personally hate having "magic literals" thoughout my code, in favor of named constants, I'm going to design a class called `CalcViewMessages`, which will have static fields containing the relevant GUIDs.

 This will be a `static` class and will conain constant-like `public static readonly` fields, all of type `System.Guid`, that are labeled with fluent identifiers so I can tell which is for which mesage: